-The "Larry R. Hill Medical Reform Act" aims to enhance medical care standards in correctional facilities across Minnesota.
-The bill amends Minnesota Statutes 2024, section 241.021, by introducing new provisions that require the commissioner of corrections to establish minimum standards for the management, operation, and health treatment of individuals confined in these facilities.
-Key additions include a policy on the involuntary administration of medications, ensuring compliance with Jarvis Orders, and mandates for timely verification of medications, suicide prevention plans, and discharge planning.
-The bill also emphasizes the importance of mental health checks, critical incident debriefings, and the use of telehealth services.
+The "Larry R. Hill Medical Reform Act" aims to enhance medical care in correctional facilities across Minnesota by amending existing statutes related to the inspection and licensing of these facilities.
+The bill mandates that the commissioner of corrections establish minimum standards for the management, operation, and health treatment of individuals confined in correctional facilities.
+Key provisions include the requirement for facilities to have policies on the involuntary administration of medications, suicide prevention, timely verification of medications, discharge planning, and the use of telehealth, among others.
+Additionally, the bill emphasizes the importance of regular inspections and compliance reviews to ensure that facilities meet these standards.

-Additionally, the bill introduces a new subdivision that mandates correctional facilities to provide incarcerated individuals with the same medications they were prescribed prior to their confinement, unless a licensed healthcare professional determines otherwise.
+Furthermore, the bill introduces a new subdivision that requires correctional facilities to provide incarcerated individuals with the same medications they were prescribed prior to their confinement, unless a licensed healthcare professional determines otherwise.
 This provision aims to ensure continuity of care for individuals with ongoing medical needs while they are incarcerated.
-Overall, the bill seeks to improve the quality of healthcare services in correctional settings, ensuring that the rights and well-being of incarcerated individuals are prioritized.
+Overall, the bill seeks to improve the quality of healthcare services available to individuals in correctional settings, thereby promoting their well-being and rights.

 Statutes affected: Introduction: 241.021